A virtual event dedicated to transcatheter treatment strategies for coronary and structural heart disease

 Should Acute PE Intervention Be Performed Routinely by ICs?

-Panel: Sahil Parikh, New York, US; Sonal Pruthi, New York, US; Sanjum Sethi, New York, US; Eric Secemsky, Boston, US;
+Panel: Jay Mathews, Bradenton, US; Sahil Parikh, New York, US; Sonal Pruthi, New York, US; Sanjum Sethi, New York, US

-• Should Acute PE Intervention Be Performed Routinely by ICs?
+• Should Acute PE intervention be performed routinely by ICs? – Sahil Parikh

 US Focus – Structural Sessions